NayanEupho/Agentic-Docker/README.md

 ## Troubleshooting

-- **"Cannot connect to MCP server..."**: Ensure you have run `agentic-docker start-all` or the specific server command.
+- **"Cannot connect to MCP server..."**: Ensure you have run `devops-agent start-all` or the specific server command.
 - **"LLM not available..."**: Ensure `ollama serve` is running.
 - **"UnicodeEncodeError"**: On Windows, you might see emoji encoding errors in some terminals.
 Try using a terminal that supports UTF-8 (like Windows Terminal) or set `PYTHONIOENCODING=utf-8`.